London Weather Forecast, Eng vs Ind, 2nd Test Day 4: Partly Cloudy, Rain to Stay Away

 London Weather Forecast

 Rain will in all likelihood not interrupt Day 4 of the ongoing Test at Lord’s between India and England.
 The weather in London is expected to be cloudy throughout the day.
-It is expected to not be the most comfortable day for players in the middle as the humidity is expected to be around the 65 percent mark.Also Read - Zaheer Khan Explains Why Jasprit Bumrah Bowled 13 No-Balls on Day 3 at Lord's
+It is expected to not be the most comfortable day for players in the middle as the humidity is expected to be around the 65 percent mark.Also Read - LIVE India vs England Cricket Score 2nd Test Day 4 Today's Match Updates From Lord's: Virat Kohli & Co Look to Fight Back With Bat

 London Weather Forecast, August 15 (Image: Accuweather)